Getting a Handle on IT Change Management

 Hilary Lee, national people and change lead at business and technology advisory firm Centric Consulting, views IT change management as a way to successfully drive technology adoption forward.
 "By reinforcing the actual adoption of a new technology, businesses can quickly show a return on their investment," she says in an email interview.
 "That's the ultimate goal for any change practitioner in the tech space."

 Change management is often overlooked or undervalued, leading to failed initiatives.
-It's imperative to recognize the significance of change management and to integrate it into the entire project lifecycle from the outset, says Kim Strumwasser, head of client strategy and advisory at BUILT, which provides technologies to real estate and construction organizations.
+It's imperative to recognize the significance of change management and to integrate it into the entire project lifecycle from the outset, says Kim Strumwasser, head of client strategy and advisory at BUILT, a technology-focused management consulting firm.
 "Ignoring change management until the end can result in costly setbacks and project failures," she notes via email.

 Reaching for ROI